The Mystery of a Hansom Cab (novel): Plot

 The Mystery of a Hansom Cab takes place in Melbourne, Australia, and involves an investigation into a homicide, after a corpse is discovered in the early hours, in a hansom cab.
 Melbourne plays a significant role in the plot and, as the author describes, "Over all the great city hung a cloud of smoke like a pall."
 The killer's identity is not as significant a revelation in the story as are the roles of the influential and secretive Frettlby family, and their secret: they have a daughter living on the streets, and the woman everyone assumes is their daughter is illegitimate.
 The class divide between Melbourne's wealthy and less fortunate is addressed throughout the plot.

 The protagonist in the novel is a policeman named Detective Gorby, who is given the task of solving the murder.
 As Hume describes the character's investigative skills, "He looked keenly round the room, and his estimate of the dead man's character was formed at once."
 The author commented in a later introduction, "All of the scenes in the book, especially the slums, are described from personal observation; and I passed a great many nights in Little Bourke Street, gathering material".
 At this time, the street was notorious as a place frequented by prostitutes and criminals.

 Publication history

-The Mystery of a Hansom Cab was first published in Melbourne in 1886 and in Britain in 1887 (he author self-published the first edition) and in the United States in 1888, by G. Munro.
+The Mystery of a Hansom Cab was first published in Melbourne in 1886 and in Britain in 1887 (the author self-published the first edition) and in the United States in 1888, by George Munro.
 Hume wrote an introduction to a revised edition published in 1898, and later publications have included those by the publishers Arno in 1976, and by Dover in 1982, and a new Australian edition with an introduction by Simon Caterson, in 1999 by The Text Publishing Company, which has been reprinted several times.